PixelgenTechnologies/pixelator/README.md

 ## Documentation

-More information about pixelator is available on the [Pixelgen Techologies documentation site](https://software.pixelgen.com/).
+More information about pixelator is available on the [Pixelgen Techologies Software documentation site](https://software.pixelgen.com/).

 ## Installation

 ### Installation with pip

-pixelator is available on pypi as `pixelgen-pixelator` and can be installed with pip.
+Our software pixelator is available on pypi as `pixelgen-pixelator` and can be installed with pip.
 It is recommended to install pixelator in a separate virtual environment.

 ```shell